-The Pilot and Feasibility Grants are a mandated component of the Regional Comprehensive Metabolomics Resource Centers (RCMRCs).
-Their purpose is to promote the use of metabolomics in the broader research community via the use of this Center.
-They are specifically designed to support projects that will provide preliminary data for new extramural grant proposals that incorporates metabolomics into new areas of biomedical research.
+The Pilot and Feasibility Grant Program is a mandated component of the Regional Comprehensive Metabolomics Resource Centers (RCMRCs).
+The purpose is to promote the use of metabolomics by the broader research community via the use of resources provided by this Center.
+These grants are specifically designed to support projects that will provide preliminary data for new extramural grant applications that incorporate metabolomics into new areas of biomedical research.
 The expected outcome is to broaden the use of metabolomics in the broader research community and to foster collaborations and partnerships with the Center.

 Eligibility and Criteria

 - Any faculty or equivalent eligible to apply as a Principal Investigator (PI) for NIH funding.

 - Early career investigators who are new to the field of metabolomics are especially encouraged to apply.

 - Applications with the following emphases are encouraged:

 - Development of collaboration and/or scientific partnership with the Center.

 - Benefits for multiple investigators and the submission of multi-PI grants.

 - Includes metabolomics training, especially in experimental design and sample collection.

 - Demonstrated need for metabolomics especially with tracer methodology.